Skip to contents

 install.packages("tidyllm")

-Or install a current development version directly from GitHub using devtools:
+Or, to install the current development version directly from GitHub using devtools:

 # Install devtools if not already installed